ninemilli-song/pagination-v7/README.md

 ## License

-rc-pagination is released under the MIT license.
+pagination-v7 is released under the MIT license.